Filipino shamans: Social status

 Shamans of the many ethnicities in the Philippines always have another role in the community, aside from being spiritualists.
 Similar to the Shinto kannushi, among the jobs of the shaman range from being a merchant, warrior, farmer, fisherfolk, blacksmith, crafstfolk, weaver, potter, musician, and even as a barber or chef, depending on the preference of the shaman, skill of the shaman, and the need of the community.
 Some shamans have more than two occupations at a time, especially if a community lacks people with the needed skills to take upon the role of certain jobs.
 This tradition of having a second job (or more than two jobs) has been ingrained in certain cultural societies in the Philippines and is still practiced today by certain communities that have not been converted into Christianity.
 Specific communities that have been converted into Islam have also preserved this tradition through Muslim imams.

-Their influence waned when most of the ethnic groups of the Philippines were converted to Islam and Catholicism.
-Under the Spanish Empire, babaylan were often maligned and falsely accused as witches and "priests of the devil" and were persecuted harshly by the Spanish clergy.
-The Spanish burned down everything they associated as connected to the native people's indigenous religion (including shrines such as the dambana), even forcefully ordering native children to defecate on their own god's idols, murdering those who disobey.
-Spanish friars often sought out and persecuted female shamans.

 In modern Philippine society, their roles have largely been taken over by folk healers, which are now predominantly male, while some are still being falsely accused as "witches".
 In areas where the people have not been converted into Muslims or Christians, notably ancestral domains of indigenous peoples, the shamans and their cultural traits have continued to exist with their respective communities, although these shamans and their practices are being slowly diluted by Abrahamic religions.